FAQ

 Why cement, lime, or another type of binder?

-What is the density of a compressed Earth Block?
+What is the density of a Compressed Earth Block?

 The density of a CEB is 120 pounds per cubic foot.
 The resistance varies from 500 to 2,500 pounds per square inch.
-CEB’s are very dense.
+CEBs are very dense.

 Roughly 10% moisture content is ideal for compression in most instances.
-One of the advantages of CEB’s is the minimal usage of water.
+One of the advantages of CEBs is the minimal usage of water.

-What is the Mechanical Resistance of an Earth Block?
+What is the mechanical resistance of an Earth Block?

-The code is 300 PSI, however we average about 1,500 PSI.
+The code is 300 PSI, however, we average about 1,500 PSI.
 The strongest I’ve ever made 2,560 PSI.

-How do CEB’s Perform in the Rain?
+How do CEBs perform in the rain?

 How do Earth Blocks differ from adobes?

-Sun-dried adobes are made by pouring a mixture of mud and straw into forms on the ground, with the frequent addition of asphalt emulsion, a petroleum by-product, as the most widely used stabilizer.
+Sun-dried adobes are made by pouring a mixture of mud and straw into forms on the ground, frequently with the addition of asphalt emulsion, a petroleum by-product, as the most widely used stabilizer.
 The adobes cure in the sun for several weeks, the time varying depending on the weather.

 Earth blocks provide the benefits of consistent size, quality, speed of production, and the option of non-toxic stabilizers.
 In addition, their uniform size speeds the building process, with associated savings in labor and mortar costs.
 The courses of blocks are uniform and only a thin layer of mortar between courses is required.
 A traditional adobe wall can contain up to 20 percent mortar.
 Compressed earth block walls can contain as little as 5 percent mortar.
 Finally, earth blocks have a considerably higher PSI (pounds per square inch), a measure of compressive strength, than sun-dried adobes.
 While sun-dried adobes are strong enough to meet the state of New Mexico’s code requirement of 300 PSI, earth block PSI test results typically exceed 750 PSI.
-We have recorded strengths as high as 2560 PSI for stabilized compressed earthquakes blocks.
+We have recorded strengths as high as 2560 PSI for stabilized compressed earth blocks.

 How much does an Earth Block building cost?